 2020 NPSL & UWS seasons were cancelled due to Covid19.

-2021 Indoor Lancers will not play the 2021 indoor season in conjunction with the league's COVID-19 Voluntary opt out policy.
+2021 Indoor Lancers did not play the 2021 indoor season in conjunction with the league's COVID-19 Voluntary opt out policy.
 The Lancers decision to not play is joined by the rest of the Eastern Division teams in the MASL.